 Q. What is NAMA's relationship with Agri Marketing magazine?
 A. NAMA has a sister relationship with Agri Marketing, but does not publish the magazine.
 The magazine is published by Henderson Communications.
 To place an ad in Agri Marketing or ask a question, contact (515) 954-8381.

 Q.What if I’m not getting AgriMarketing magazine or there is an error in the way it is addressed?
 A. Contact AgriMarketing Magazine directly at (515) 954-8381.

 Q. When does the Marketing Services Guide come out?
 A. The Marketing Services Guide, which is published by Henderson Communications, comes out in January.

 Q. How do I notify my chapter about a meeting?
-A. You may obtain mailing labels or an excel spreadsheet from the national office if you’d like to mail a notice.
-The national office can also send an email broadcast, free of charge.
-Contact Debbie Brummel to coordinate a broadcast.
+A. The national office can send an email free of charge.
+Contact Janae Prewitt to coordinate.

 Q. When is the next Agri-Marketing Conference?
-A. The 2020 Agri-Marketing Conference will take place April 15-17 at the Sheraton San Diego Hotel & Marina in San Diego, CA. Q. When is the next Fall Conference?
-A. The 2019 Fall Conference will take place October 7-9 at the Ritz-Carlton Hotel in St. Louis, MO.
+A. The 2021 Agri-Marketing Conference will take place April 21-23 at the Sheraton Kansas City Crown Center, Kansas City, MO.
+Q. When is the next Fall Conference?
+A. The 2021 Fall Conference will take place October 4-6 in St. Louis.